Massacre of Tamines: Events

-On Friday 21 August 1914, around 6 AM, a patrol made up of five German uhlans came doing the Ligny road from Sambreville.
+On Friday 21 August 1914, around 6 AM, a patrol made up of five German uhlans came down the Ligny road from Sambreville.
 They had barely reached the town hall when around thirty French soldiers and a few artillerymen from the Civic Guard of Charleroi opened fire and wounded one of the horsemen.
 The other four went to find reinforcements from Sambreville.
 The wounded soldier was taken prisoner by the Civic Guard and treated by Doctor Scohy.

-An hour later, about thirty more uhlans accompanied by cyclists arrive at the entrance to the village by the Ligny road.
+An hour later, about thirty more uhlans accompanied by cyclists arrived at the entrance to the village by the Ligny road.
 Again, the French soldiers returned fire.
 While this occurred, however, entire detachments of Germans had taken over the Praile district, which was located near the entrance of the village.
 The tension became high as soldiers threatened to shoot prisoners.
 Around 8 a.m., an officer ordered five prisoners to go in front of the soldiers to serve as a shield.
 While this happened, the soldiers fired sporadically at houses and in the street.
 On the way back, while the wounded were being transported by nearby civilians, the French soldiers targeted the Germans who immediately retaliated.
 German soldiers then killed an eight-year-old girl and a man.
 They also set fire to and ransacked multiple houses in the Praile district.

 Later that day, a very long firing squad with five layers of superimposed guns arrived.
 The first rank of soldiers were tightly crouched.
 A German officer suddenly left the ranks and advanced towards the civilians.
 He accused them of having fired on the soldiers.
 He said that as a result, they would be shot.

 Around 8:00PM, a whistle sounded, signaling the first shooting.
 The platoon fired on a compact mass formed by men.
 As soon as the whistle sounded, the men went to the ground.
 The Germans then shouted to the men to get up immediately, but nobody moved.
 A group of soldiers then advanced towards the men lying on the ground.
 The men, frightened, got up quickly.
 As they stood up, a second shooting began.
 The soldiers, according to witnesses, used a machine gun.
 Many people were killed.
 The soldiers fired irregularly at the men that were still standing.